ElJeringas/ELJeringas/README.md

 I'm an Electronics and Telecommunication engineer 🤖📶 based in Ecuador.
 While my field of expertise is communication networking, I developed programming and web development skills throughout my career.
 My experience covers Electronics, IT, Programming, Cisco Networking, and Telecommunications Networking.

-My technical skills:

-⁙ Javascript
-⁙ Python
-⁙ ReactJS
-⁙ Adobe XD
-⁙  Material UI
-⁙ HTML5
-⁙ CSS
-⁙ Git
-⁙ Cisco (CCNP Core Networking)
-⁙ Voice over Internet Protocol (VoIP)
-⁙  Electronics and Automation

-But my interests continue beyond there.
-I'm always exploring new horizons, whether it's learning a new language, delving into computer vision, mastering effective communication, or simply diving into a good book.
-And with fluency in both Spanish and English, I'm well-equipped to tackle any challenge.

-Ready to connect with a versatile engineer with a passion for lifelong learning?
-Let's get the conversation started!

-#engineeringlife #Ecuador #networking #programmer #telecoms

-## What I'm focusing on.⚡

-Currently improving my front-end skills: Html, Css, Js, Reactjs.
-Learning more about Python and all respect to computer vision and image processing...

 ## My Skill Set 👓

 <img  alt="html" width="50px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg"></img>